 Question is, which one?

-The House bill, introduced in March, promises to “return transparency to U.S. airline fare advertising” by allowing airlines to quote a base airfare and separately disclose any government-imposed taxes and fees through a link or pop-up.
+The House bill, introduced in March, promises to “return transparency to U.S. airline fare advertising.”
+It allows airlines to quote a base airfare.
+It also separately disclose any government-imposed taxes and fees through a link or pop-up.
 Currently, airlines must display the price you actually pay, which the Transportation Department refers to as “full-fare” advertising.

 The Senate bill does more or less the opposite.
 It leaves the current fare rules in place while doubling the maximum penalty from $27,500 to $55,000 a day for airlines and large ticket sellers who fail to show an “all-in” fare.

 “For years, some ticket sellers and airlines have tried to hide full trip costs from travelers to make ticket prices look significantly cheaper than they really are,” Menendez says.
 “The tougher penalties in my legislation will make unscrupulous ticket sellers think twice before they try to pull a fast one on their customers — and pay more heavily if they do.”

 Menendez says he was concerned about the Transparent Airfares Act in Congress.
 He says it benefits only the airline industry by allowing airlines and ticket sellers to advertise inaccurately low prices.
 It then hits customers with additional fees later in the booking process.